JuliaDmtr/myGitProject/Project_Git_Github.md

 --> This creates a bridge between our computer and a remote repository, but nothing is shared YET

 Once we have commited to **OUR** local repository, we need to **push** to the other repository on GitHub

+# Catastrophe exercice

+Oh no !
+A little gremlin deleted my .git folder, thus making it impossible for my computer to consider my repository as a git repository, what should I do ?

+1. Create a new .git folder --> *git innit*

+2. Start a connexion between your local repository and your GitHub repository, where you have saved your data --> *git remote add your_repository ssh_key_to_your_repository_on_github*

+3. Then, simply pull it from there to your local destination --> *git pull your_repository master* (to get the master branch)

+**!
+If you already locally have some files that are also located in your GitHub repository, delete them, otherwise you won't be able to pull them from there as GitHub won't allow overwritting them !**

+Even simpler, we can clone the repository to our local location ! --> *github clone  <repos-url>*